Digital Media CT Blog

 “Your network is your net worth,” said David Salinas to Pete Sena when they first met.
 David started working for a digital marketing company in New Haven and was trying to get a music business going.
 An engineer working for that marketing company told David he had to meet Pete because Pete was a “wizard with computers.”
 Since David was influencing sales, and Pete was working in tech, together they figured a partnership would be a good match; it was.
 Where Pete was weak, David was strong.
 It was a balance, an interconnection between the two.
 This created a “yin and yang” exchange which later contributed to the success of their company and also future companies.
 “Nothing great was never done by a single person,” said Pete.

-See Also: CT Careers in Gaming
+See Also: Careers In Creative Technology

 Understand that there is a need for how design and tech come together.
 This is why it is so important to have those interconnections when constructing a digital media company.
 A partnership doesn’t always mean two people; sometimes, it’s when you reach out for mentorship or advisors that can amplify your goals.
 David says you should rely only on one another to fill some gaps.
 If you find someone who has an opposing weakness to you, then your strength can be significant.
 How many business partners you need depends on the nature of your business venture.
 Is it a small business, and do you intend to keep it that way?
 Or are you planning on expanding into a massive corporation?
 That second one might take more than two people, no matter how badly you want to succeed.